MicrosoftDocs/playfab-docs/playfab-docs/sdks/actionscript/quickstart.md

     - Open a command window in your project folder
       - Hold down the **Shift** key, and right-click in the empty white space of the Explorer window.

+## ActionScript3 project setup

+OS: This guide is for Windows 10.
+However, the steps for Mac should be similar, but probably not identical.

+## Installation

+These steps describe building an AS3 project using entirely free tools.
+As such, this might be more complicated than something like Adobe Flash Builder.
+The instructions are the result of lots of experimentation and testing, rather than expert knowledge.
+If you're already aware of simpler installation steps, feel free to skip to the next section.

+## Downloads

+For environment variable instructions below, anything in {curly braces} should be replaced with the actual installation path (don't put actual curly braces in your environment variables).

+1. Install the Adobe Air SDK: [https://www.adobe.com/devnet/air/air-sdk-download.html](https://www.adobe.com/devnet/air/air-sdk-download.html).
+Remember your installation path {AirSdkLocation} since you will use it below.

+2. Install the Adobe Flex SDK: [https://www.adobe.com/devnet/flex/flex-sdk-download.html](https://www.adobe.com/devnet/flex/flex-sdk-download.html)
+Remember your installation path {FlexSdkLocation}, and modify your system environment variables:
+      - Add {FlexSdkLocation}/bin to your PATH environment variable.
+For example, if you install to C:/dev/flex_sdk_4.6, then set FLEX_HOME=C:/dev/flex_sdk_4.6
+      - Add a FLEX_HOME system environment variable, and set it to {FlexSdkLocation} For example, if you install to C:/dev/flex_sdk_4.6, then add C:/dev/flex_sdk_4.6/bin to your PATH

+3. Open two Explorer windows: {AirSdkLocation} and {FlexSdkLocation}

+4. Select All in the {AirSdkLocation} folder.

+5. Copy and Paste the contents of {AirSdkLocation} over the top of {FlexSdkLocation}.
+This will replace some existing files, and that's correct.

+6. Download the PlayFab ActionScriptSD [ActionScript SDK](https://api.playfab.com/downloads/actionscript) zip file, and extract it to a location of your choice {PlayFabAs3Location}.

+> [!NOTE]
+> Updates to environment variables sometimes require a computer restart.

+7. Create a new empty folder for your GettingStartedAs3 Project, with the following three empty files:

+    - A new text file called GettingStarted
+    - A new text file called GettingStarted.xml
+    - A new text file called buildAndRun.bat

+8. Import the PlayFab ActionScriptSDK into this project:
+    - In Windows-Explorer, navigate to {PlayFabAs3Location}/PfApiTest
+    - Select the "com" folder, and copy it to your project folder.
+This contains a subfolder called "playfab" which is the PlayFabSDK.

+9. Create the flexcfg.xml file.

+    - Open a command window in your project folder.
+Hold shift and right-click in the empty-white-space of the Explorer window.

         ![Install PlayFab SDK](media/cmd-exe.png)

     - In the new console window enter this command:

-         `mxmlc -dump-config flexcfg.xml`
+        - mxmlc -dump-config flexcfg.xml

-      - This should create a new text file called **flexcfg.xml**.
+      - This should create a new text file called flexcfg.xml

-    - We will modify all these project files in the next section.
+We will modify all these project files in the next section.

-  - The installation is complete!
+Installation complete!

 ## Set up your first API call

-This guide will provide you with the minimum steps to make your first PlayFab API call.
-Confirmation will be visible in the app.
+This quickstart provides the minimum steps for making your first PlayFab API call.
+Confirmation is visible in the app.

-In your favorite text-editor, update the contents of `buildAndRun.bat` as shown below.
+In your favorite text editor, update the contents of `buildAndRun.bat` as follows:

 ```cmd
 call mxmlc GettingStarted.as -load-config flexcfg.xml